Longfield Academy, Kent: History

 Longfield Academy occupies part of the former site of Axton Chase School, which closed in 2010.
 The academy was rebuilt at a different location on the former site, the old buildings were demolished and re-developed as housing.

 Structure

 Longfield Academy is part of Leigh Academies Trust.
 The Trust also includes 22 other academies.
 All of the Academies share one governing body, and are led by a chief executive officer based at the Trust offices.

 Electronic learning

-The academy aims to provide students with new ways to learn and reach their potential.
-The academy offers an iPad scheme for use in their everyday education.
+The academy aimed to provide students with new ways to learn and reach their potential.
+The academy offered an iPad scheme for use in their everyday education.